A locking-free isogeometric thin shell formulation based on higher order accurate diagonalized strain projection via approximate dual splines: Approximate dual spline basis

 where $M_{ij} = \langle \testf_i ,\, \trialf_j \rangle$ and $F_i = \langle \testf_i ,\, f \rangle$.
 Here, $\vect{\hat{u}}^h$ is the vector of unknown coefficients $\hat{u}^h_i$, $i=1,\ldots,n$.
 As shown in \cite{hiemstra2023}, row-sum lumping of the matrix $\mat{M}$ yields the identity matrix due to the definition and construction of the approximate dual functions.
 Hence, we directly obtain the solution $\vect{\hat{u}}^h \,=\, \vect{F}$ \emph{without any matrix inversion}.
 For explicit dynamics of beam and shell models, the authors showed in \cite{nguyen_mass_lumping2023,hiemstra2023} that when an isogeometric discretization uses the modified approximate dual functions as test functions, employing such a row-sum lumped mass matrix does not compromise higher-order accuracy.

-We now illustrate, via the $L^2$ projection of the specific function $f(x) = \sin(x) \, \cos(x)$ on a quarter circle exactly represented by a NURBS-curve, that row-sum lumping of the matrix $\mat{M}$ does not affect higher-order accuracy and optimal convergence, given that the test functions are discretized with modified approximate dual functions.
-In Fig.~\ref{fig:l2projection}, we plot the convergence of the relative $L^2$ error in this projection computed with quadratic, cubic, quartic, and quintic discretizations and three different methods: (a) a Galerkin formulation with B-splines as both trial and test functions that uses the inverse of a consistent (black) projection matrix; (b) a Galerkin formulation with B-splines as both trial and test functions that uses the inverse of a row-sum lumped projection matrix (red); and (c) a Petrov-Galerkin formulation with B-splines as trial functions and approximate dual splines as test functions that uses a row-sum lumped projection matrix (blue).
+We now illustrate, via the $L^2$ projection of the specific function $f(x) = \sin(x) \, \cos(x)$ on a quarter circle with a unit radius, exactly represented by a NURBS-curve, that row-sum lumping of the matrix $\mat{M}$ does not affect higher-order accuracy and optimal convergence, given that the test functions are discretized with modified approximate dual functions.
+In Figure \ref{fig:l2projection}, we plot the convergence of the relative $L^2$ error in this projection computed with quadratic, cubic, quartic, and quintic discretizations and three different methods: (a) a Galerkin formulation with B-splines as both trial and test functions that uses the inverse of a consistent (black) projection matrix; (b) a Galerkin formulation with B-splines as both trial and test functions that uses the inverse of a row-sum lumped projection matrix (red); and (c) a Petrov-Galerkin formulation with B-splines as trial functions and approximate dual splines as test functions that uses a row-sum lumped projection matrix (blue).
+We perform uniform mesh refinement in the angular direction with 4, 8, 16, 32, 64, and 128 \Bezier elements.

 We observe that the Petrov-Galerkin approach with approximate dual test functions leads to results that are several orders of magnitude more accurate than the Galerkin approach using a lumped projection matrix.
 It achieves the same optimal convergence rate as the reference Galerkin method using the inverse of a consistent projection matrix but at a slightly higher error level.
 We also see that the accuracy of the projection based on a Galerkin formulation is significantly affected by row-sum lumping, limiting the convergence rate at second order irrespective of the polynomial degree of the spline basis.